What is a wrist fracture?

 Many methods and techniques exist for fixing broken wrists with metal hardware.
 Usually this involves putting a plate and screws on the bone to hold it in place.
 Modern hardware has advanced to the point where some early motion and light use is possible soon after surgery.

-Other techniques include putting pins through the skin and into the bone to keep it in place, or putting an external frame across the wrist to keep the bones from moving.
+Other techniques include putting pins through the skin and into the bone to keep it in place, or putting an external metal frame across the wrist to keep the bones from moving.

 How long does it take for a wrist fracture to heal?